Manpage of FSYNC

 _POSIX_C_SOURCE >= 199309L || _XOPEN_SOURCE >= 500

-DESCRIPTIONfsync() transfers ("flushes") all modified in-core data of (i.e., modified buffer cache pages for) the file referred to by the file descriptor fdto the disk device (or other permanent storage device) so that all changed information can be retrieved even after the system crashed or was rebooted.
+DESCRIPTIONfsync() transfers ("flushes") all modified in-core data of (i.e., modified buffer cache pages for) the file referred to by the file descriptor fdto the disk device (or other permanent storage device) so that all changed information can be retrieved even if the system crashes or is rebooted.
 This includes writing through or flushing a disk cache if present.
 The call blocks until the device reports that the transfer has completed.
-It also flushes metadata information associated with the file (see stat(2)).

 Calling fsync() does not necessarily ensure that the entry in the directory containing the file has also reached disk.
 For that an explicit fsync() on a file descriptor for the directory is also needed.